Victorian Marmalade - Dwyne (Dwine) Genealogy & Personal Site

 2. Select a sauce pan just large enough for the fruit to sit on the bottom.

-3. Add 1000g+20%=1200g of water, fruit should be covered/floating.
+3. Add 1000g+15%=1150g of water, fruit should be covered/floating.
 You need enough water but not too much as it will be used later.

 4. Boil the fruit until tender and soft, the fruit may collapse a bit.
-Probably take about 2 hours, roll over after 1 hr.
+Probably take about 1.5 hours, roll over occasionally.

 5. Remove from heat, drain off and retain liquid, allow to cool.

-6. - - - Note: Jam pot should be quite deep, mixture will spit.
+6. - - - Note: Jam pot should be quite deep, only fill 1/4, mixture will spit and can boil up.

 7. Working on a tray (to retain liquid), cut fruit in half and scrape contents into a course metal sieve.
-Allow to drain then remove pips/pits/seeds, or work pulp through sieve.
+Allow to drain then remove pips/pits/seeds, or work pulp through sieve (or just blend it!).
 Place all but pips/pits/seeds in jam pot.

-9. Add about 850g or less of the retained liquid (about 15% less).
+9. Add about 1000g or less of the retained liquid.
 Too much liquid will have to be boiled off.

 10. Add 1000g of sugar, mix, then bring to a boil.
 Stir frequently.